Cham0i/SecPlus/README.md

 - Electronic Code Book (ECB): 64 bit plain directly to cyphertext.
 Identical ciphertext will have identical messages
 - Cipher Block Chaining (CBC): Encryption has to be sequential.
 One chain error can corrupt the rest of the data.
 - Counter Mode (CTR): using nounce/ counter.
 Uses XOR to decrpyt?
+- Authentication Encryption (AE): Encrypts message and authenticates it
+- Blockchain: Uses public ledger as a decentralized way to record transactions within the blockchain of computers using the crypto currency
+- Cipher Suites: Group of algorithms used to secure connections
+- Stream: Bit-by-bit encryption
+- Block: Chunks of bits encryption
+- Symmetric (one key) vs Asymetric (public and private key)
+- Steganography: Hiding data in other data (audio, video, image)
+- Homomorphic Encryption: Modifying encrpyted data which applies its changes once decrpyted

+Common use cases

+- For low power consumption use ECC
+- For low latency use Symmetric cryptography
+- For high resilience use AES (until quantum makes its global debut)

+The best cryptosystem makes data obfuscating (unclear) with integrity (no change), authentication (correct source) checking features and...
+- Non repudiation: Inability to deny action (used private key to sign)
+- Confidentiality: Only intended viewer can view

+Limitations:

+Longevity; as in how long a system is secure given current tech ($quantummmmm$) Entropy; the pseudorandomness of a number

+### 3.0 Implementation

+## 3.1 Implement Secure Protocols